AipingYao/How_Fake_News_Affect/README.md

 ## References

 [1] Holme, Petter; Newman, M.E.J.
 (2006): Nonequilibrium phase transition in the coevolution of networks and opinions.
+[2] Hunt Allcott and Matthew Gentzkow, Social Media and Fake News in the 2016 Election, Journal of Economic Perspectives—Volume 31, Number 2—Spring 2017—Pages 211–236

 ## Research Methods

 Agent-Based Model

-(Cellular Automata, Agent-Based Model, Continuous Modeling...)
-(If you are not sure here: 1.
-Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)